sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Resiliency without a Name: the Distributed Reactive Loop
 ========================================================

-Or *how I stopped worrying about micro-services and learned to love distributed systems.*
+Or *how I learned to stop worrying and love distributed systems.*

 Once upon a time, a small team of developers in the wild wild web were tasked with designing a pooling system for 3D printers over the internet - basically, it would work like a classic distributed system dispatching print jobs across workers.
 The task was "interesting", as the team was mostly ignorant about the challenges/customaries of 3D printing, and challenging, as the budget was tight - what we really ought to build was a proof of concept, able to handle the customaries of 3D printers.